 A recent study has shown the importance of glutathione in upregulating Vitamin D. They summarize that: "GSH status positively upregulates the bioavailability of 25(OH)VD, and that Vitamin D supplements widely consumed by the public are unlikely to be successful unless the GSH status is also corrected."
 This, of course, makes sense, when we consider the vital importance of magnesium in supporting glutathione production.
 Much of the evidence and research provided by this article shines the spotlight on why magnesium is so important for improving Vitamin D status, and one more avenue of achieving that is via supporting GSH (which in turn supports Vitamin D bioavailability).

 Update July 2022

-It should not be a surprise when a patient, advised to take 150,000iu of Vitamin D, ended up in hospital, making the news.
+It should not be a surprise at all, therefore, when a patient advised to take 150,000iu of Vitamin D, ends up in hospital, making the news.
 The patient had hypervitaminosis D (a growing trend) and hypercalcaemia (in other words, high blood calcium and weakening of bone as calcium was being leached out).
-Of course, this is an extreme example of a mega-dose, but nonetheless it reflects the known dangerous effects of high-dose Vitamin D supplementation (as explained in this article) that patients should be informed of and which practitioners ought to be better aware of.
+Of course, this is an extreme example of a mega-dose, but nonetheless it reflects the known dangerous effects of high-dose Vitamin D supplementation as this article explains, something patients should be informed of (and, of course, which practitioners ought to be better aware of).